U.S. telecoms regulator stops clock on Sprint, T-Mobile merger review

 The FCC said the decision was made after the third- and fourth-largest U.S. wireless carriers had filed significant additional information on their network integration plans for 2019-2021 and other new information on the merger.

-In a statement, T-Mobile said it is “a positive step that the FCC is so deeply engaged in understanding this transaction and our recent filing, and we completely understand their desire” to stop the clock “to fully review the merits of our merger with Sprint.”
+T-Mobile and Sprint in separate statements called the FCC decision “a positive step” that the FCC is “so deeply engaged in understanding this transaction and our recent filing, and we completely understand their desire” to stop the clock “to fully review the merits of our merger.”

+Sprint said it hopes to complete the regulatory approval process by the end of June.

 Last month at a congressional hearing, House Democrats raised worries about the deal because the U.S. wireless market has just four main carriers.
 The industry leaders are AT&T Inc and Verizon Communications Inc.